CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 we will tell them why they cant schedule a particular class but we will show them how to fix the problem they are having
 ### Design
 To display various scheduling conflicts that may occur during the model scheduling process, a clear, comprehensive design plan is necessary.
 In addition to the basic scheduling procedures that allow users to schedule 1 class in each period (0th-8th), users will be restricted from scheduling conflicting classes and will receive an error message if this procedure is attempted.
 ### QA
-Our testing procedure is to identify scheduling conflict through error messages or warnings when it occurs by intentionally scheduling conflicting classes to invoke conflict errors and schedule correct class combinations.
+Identify scheduling conflict through error messages or warnings when it occurs by intentionally scheduling conflicting classes to invoke conflict errors and schedule correct class combinations.
+Success:
-Success: Conflicts are identified/displayed to the user when found and correct schedules does not invoke error.
+Conflicts are identified/displayed to the user when found and correct schedules does not invoke error.
 Fail: Conflicts are left unnoticed with no warning of schedule conflicts when it occurs or schedule conflict notification is recieved when the schedule does work.

 ## Calculate GPA